CIS-566-Fall-2023/hw04-stylization/README.md

 ## Extra Credit
 Explore!
 What else can you do to polish your scene?
 [ADD MORE IDEAS]
-Interesting Terrain
+Implement Texture Support for your Toon Surface Shader with Appealing Procedural Coloring Interesting Terrain
 Interesting Skybox
 Day-Night Cycle/Lighting Manager